IIInitiationnn/CustomPotions/README.md

 ### Overview
 - Functionality to create potions with custom effects, names, colours and recipes.
-- Commands called using `/custompotions` or its alias `/cp`.
+- Commands are called using `/custompotions` or its alias `/cp`.
-- Changes to the configuration file `config.yml` or potion data file `potions.yml` loaded using `/cp reload`.
+- Changes to the configuration file `config.yml` or potion data file `potions.json` must be loaded using `/cp reload`.
-    - Warning: changing a potion in `potions.yml` will not update all the recipes which use it.
-It is highly recommended you use `/cp modify` to edit potions.
+    - Warning: it is highly recommended that you use `/cp modify` to edit potions.
 - GUI uses localized names in the itemstack metadata, which could potentially conflict with other mods, plugins or non-Vanilla configurations.

 ### Data
-- `potions.yml` stores:
+- `potions.json` stores:
-    - Potion names using the codes [here](https://minecraft.gamepedia.com/Formatting_codes) with the symbol §.
+    - Potion names using the codes [here](https://minecraft.fandom.com/wiki/Formatting_codes) with the symbol §.
     - Material names from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
     - Effect names from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionEffectType.html).
-    - Effect durations in seconds.
+    - Effect durations in [ticks](https://minecraft.fandom.com/wiki/Tick) (the game runs at 20 ticks per second).

 ### Features
 - Allows use of the vanilla brewing stand to brew potions.
-    - Allows choice of the ingredient (top slot) from all Minecraft materials, and the predecessor (bottom three slots) from all vanilla and custom potions.
+    - Allows choice of the ingredient (top slot) from all Minecraft materials, and the base potion (bottom three slots) from all vanilla and custom potions.
-- Allows potions to have multiple predecessor-ingredient combinations, and multiple effects.
+- Allows potions to have multiple base-ingredient combinations, and multiple effects.
 - Full flexibility over choice of brewing recipes with the following caveats:
-    - The predecessor must be an existing Vanilla or valid custom potion.
+    - The base must be an existing Vanilla or valid custom potion.
-    - No two potions with the same predecessor can have the same ingredient corresponding with that predecessor.
+    - No two potions with the same base can have the same ingredient corresponding with that base.
 - Allows customised formatting of potion names using the codes from [here](https://minecraft.gamepedia.com/Formatting_codes) with the symbol &.

 ### Issues
-- Converting potions from drinkable / splash to lingering in the `cp modify` menu will divide effect durations by 4.
-Similarly, converting from lingering to splash will multiply durations by 4.
-To easily change potion types this way without having to manually re-enter all durations with the appropriate factor of 4, simply change the type in `potions.yml` and reload.
 - Known incompatibilities with ItemScroller when trying to scroll ingredients out of brewing stands.
     - Custom ingredients cannot be scrolled out of brewing stands.
     - Vanilla ingredients will be destroyed (half the stack).